andersu/RepoMan/README.md

 # RepoMan
-An example projects showing the usage of the templates at https://github.com/andersu/clean-swift-templates
+An example project showing the usage of the templates at https://github.com/andersu/clean-swift-templates